James Cook: Death

 The Death of Captain Cook by Johan Zoffany (c.
 1795) is one of several paintings of this event.

 After a month on Hawaiʻi Island, Cook set sail to resume his exploration of the northern Pacific, but shortly after departure a strong gale caused Resolutions foremast to break, so the ships returned to Kealakekua Bay for repairs.
 Relations between the crew and the Hawaiians were already strained before the departure, and they grew worse when the ship returned for repairs.
 Numerous quarrels broke out and petty thefts were common.
 On 13 February 1779, a group of Hawaiians stole one of Cook's cutters.

 The following day, Cook attempted to recover the cutter by kidnapping and ransoming the king, Kalaniʻōpuʻu.
 Cook and a small party marched through the village to retrieve the king.
 Cook led Kalaniʻōpuʻu away; as they got to the boats, one of Kalaniʻōpuʻu's favourite wives, Kānekapōlei, and two chiefs approached the group.
 They pleaded with the king not to go and a large crowd began to form at the shore.
-News reached the Hawaiians that a high-ranking Hawaiian chief had been shot (on the other side of the bay) while trying to break through a British blockade – this exacerbated the already tense situation.
+News reached the Hawaiians that a high-ranking Hawaiian chief had been shot (on the other side of the bay) while trying to break through a British blockade, which exacerbated the already tense situation.
 Hawaiian warriors confronted the landing party and threatened them with stones, clubs, and daggers.
 Cook fired a warning shot, then shot one of the Hawaiians dead.
-The Hawaiians continued to attack and the British fired more shots before retreating to the boats.
+The Hawaiians continued to attack, and the British fired more shots before retreating to the boats.
 Cook and four marines were killed in the affray and left on the shore.
 (Note: During the confrontation, four marines were killed: Corporal James Thomas, Private Theophilus Hinks, Private Thomas Fatchett, and Private John Allen.
 Two others were wounded.)
 Seventeen Hawaiians were killed.
 (Note: Accounts of the final moments of Cook's life are confusing and contradictory.
 Two recent scholarly accounts of the death are Thomas (2003) and Williams (2008).
 Williams discusses inconsistencies such as whether boats or marines on shore fired first, and whether Cook was clubbed before being stabbed.
 Salmond discusses the various motivations for the Hawaiians' anger toward Cook and his crew.)